 A sexually transmitted infection (STI) also known as sexually transmitted disease (STD) is an infection that is transferred from one individual to another through sexual contact.
 STIs are easily spread and can cause severe health issues including death.

 Becoming pregnant at any age is difficult on the mother’s body.
 As a teenager, there are additional health concerns and risks that need to be discussed with an obstetrician.
-An obstetrician, also known as an “OB doctor” is a physician that specializes in pregnancy, childbirth and postpartum.
+An obstetrician, also known as an “OB doctor” is a physician that specializes in pregnancy, childbirth and postpartum care.